srh1970/java-interview/codingChallenge.md

 ## Challenge 2
-Create a function that takes in a unix epoch time in seconds (long data type) and returns a String that is the input timestamp converted and formatted as month day, year (see below).
-If no timestamp is given the function should return today’s date.
-If the input is null or has an incorrect type, an error should be thrown.
+2.1 - Create a function that takes in a unix epoch time in seconds (long data type) and returns a String that is the input timestamp converted and formatted as month day, year (see below).
+2.2 - If the input is null or has an incorrect type, an error should be thrown.

 If you so choose feel free to leverage third party libraries to complete your solution.